aspschn/swingby/README.md

 A thin wrapper library for building Wayland client GUI programs.

 It is derived from [Blusher](https://github.com/orbitrc/blusher2/tree/scroll-view) the Wayland GUI framework.
-These two projects share much of codebase, however this is not a direct fork.
+These two projects share much of the codebase, however, this is not a direct fork.

-Originally Blusher has too high-level APIs while Wayland protocol is low-level.
+Originally, Blusher has too high-level APIs while Wayland protocol is low-level.
 This gap finally made development more difficult.

-So, I decided to make a less abstracted library works as a middle-ware.
+So, I decided to make a less abstracted library that works as a middle-ware.

+Swingby uses [Skia](https://skia.org/) the 2D graphics library as a rendering engine.

 ## Features